broken-sign-games/PuzzleScript/README.md

 - Sprites are not restricted to a height of 5 pixels and will be aligned at the bottom edge of the cell.
 This allows you to create a simple pseudo-3D effect.
 - Optional mouse controls based on [ThatScar's PuzzleClick fork](https://github.com/ThatScar/PuzzleScript).
+- A new preamble option `log_turn_time` which prints the time it took to compute each turn to the console.

 You can [**access the editor here**](https://broken-sign-games.github.io/PuzzleScript/editor.html).